ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 Neural Network Structure
 ------------------------

-It was found in :cite:t:`ml-SandbergPASC24` that reasonable surrogate models are obtained with shallow feedforward neural networks consisting of fewer than 10 hidden layers and just under 1000 nodes per layer.
+It was found in :cite:t:`ml-SandbergPASC24` that a reasonable surrogate model is obtained with shallow feedforward neural networks consisting of about 5 hidden layers and 700-900 nodes per layer.
 The example shown here uses 3 hidden layers and 20 nodes per layer and is trained for 10 epochs.